 In Years 7 and 8 students are taught in mixed ability tutor group classes for the majority of lessons.
 Maths and English set from January of Year 7.

-Due to the increased demand of the GCSE examinations introduced in recent years at John Colet we run Key Stage 4 over three years: Years 9-11.
+Due to the increased demand of the GCSE examinations introduced in recent years and the Work Experience week during Year 10 at John Colet we run Key Stage 4 over three years: Years 9-11.
 With most subjects having no coursework and examinations that are taken at the end of Year 11 this provides students with the opportunity for a firm grounding in their chosen subjects and time for thorough revision at the end of the course.
 The core and optional subjects currently available are given below.
 Most students would take four optional subjects, which, taken with GCSE Combined Science would lead to 9 GCSEs.
 Students taking GCSE Biology, Chemistry and Physics would complete 10 GCSE qualifications.

 In Year 9 all core subject, English, Mathematics and Science are taught in ability sets and option subjects taught either as mixed ability groups or ability set.
 Detail of subject content can be found in the subject information section.